mortezakowkabi/jcb-persian-documentation/050-Easy-Translation-via-excel.md

 To translate a string:

 1. Open **Language Translations**.
-2. Select the English string (e.g., “Author”).
+2. Select the English string (e.g., "Author").
 3. Choose your target **Language** (e.g., Afrikaans).
-4. Enter the translated value (e.g., “Outeur”).
+4. Enter the translated value (e.g., "Outeur").
 5. Save and close.

-From now on, every instance of “Author” will use the Afrikaans translation automatically.
+From now on, every instance of "Author" will use the Afrikaans translation automatically.

 ---